vd Brink Home Automations

 Required hardware

-These hardware components do I use for this project.
+These are the hardware components I used for this project.

-Affiliate links are used here.
-Same price, and you sponsor this blog.
+NOTE: Affiliate links are used here.
+Same price, and you support this blog.

 SCD40 CO2 sensor

-The SCD40 datasheet for all the details specs from this sensor.
+The SCD40 datasheet has all the technical details for this sensor.

-This sensor is useful if you don't want to solder (AliExpress)
+This sensor with an I2C interface is useful if you do not want to solder (AliExpress) Alternative (AliExpress)

 GY-SCD40 CO2 sensor without soldering